jackdewinter/pymarkdown/readme.md

 - all types of end-inlines and inlines at end i.e. 50
 - possible to merge link token and image token more closely?
 - refactor `is_olist_start` and `is_ulist_start`
+  - looks like some logic missing from one of them
+- __rehydrate_ordered_list_start and __rehydrate_unordered_list_start
+  - make sure to generated ordered/unordered tests to make sure both covered
 - why does `__revert_token_to_normal_text_token` require TextMarkdown.copy instead of `replacement_token = text_token_to_replace.create_copy()`?
+- __check_for_list_closures can be refactored for "new block start"

 ## Bugs - General - Uncategorized